MongoDB (NASDAQ:MDB) Updates FY 2023 Earnings Guidance

+MongoDB (NASDAQ:MDB – Get Rating) last issued its quarterly earnings data on Tuesday, March 8th.
+The company reported ($0.09) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($1.26) by $1.17.
+MongoDB had a negative net margin of 35.12% and a negative return on equity of 66.70%.
+The firm had revenue of $266.50 million during the quarter, compared to analysts’ expectations of $243.42 million.
+During the same period in the prior year, the company posted ($1.01) earnings per share.
+MongoDB’s revenue for the quarter was up 55.8% on a year-over-year basis.
+Equities research analysts forecast that MongoDB will post -5.33 EPS for the current fiscal year.

-In other MongoDB news, CEO Dev Ittycheria sold 35,000 shares of the stock in a transaction that occurred on Friday, March 4th.
-The shares were sold at an average price of $309.78, for a total value of $10,842,300.00.
-The transaction was disclosed in a legal filing with the SEC, which is available through this link.
-Also, insider Thomas Bull sold 377 shares of the firm’s stock in a transaction on Monday, January 3rd.
-The shares were sold at an average price of $515.06, for a total transaction of $194,177.62.
+In other news, insider Thomas Bull sold 2,500 shares of MongoDB stock in a transaction on Thursday, March 31st.
+The stock was sold at an average price of $444.14, for a total value of $1,110,350.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director Charles M. Hazard, Jr. sold 1,666 shares of the firm’s stock in a transaction on Tuesday, February 1st.
+The stock was sold at an average price of $406.70, for a total value of $677,562.20.
 The disclosure for this sale can be found here.
-Insiders sold a total of 180,362 shares of company stock worth $75,246,152 over the last quarter.
-Corporate insiders own 7.40% of the company’s stock.
+Insiders have sold a total of 160,782 shares of company stock valued at $65,112,193 over the last ninety days.
+Insiders own 7.40% of the company’s stock.

-Institutional investors have recently bought and sold shares of the company.
-NewEdge Advisors LLC bought a new position in shares of MongoDB during the 4th quarter valued at $372,000.
-Comerica Bank bought a new position in shares of MongoDB during the 4th quarter valued at $381,000.
-The Manufacturers Life Insurance Company grew its holdings in shares of MongoDB by 28.8% during the 4th quarter.
-The Manufacturers Life Insurance Company now owns 1,513 shares of the company’s stock valued at $805,000 after purchasing an additional 338 shares during the last quarter.
-Advisors Asset Management Inc. grew its holdings in shares of MongoDB by 16.5% during the 4th quarter.
-Advisors Asset Management Inc. now owns 1,636 shares of the company’s stock valued at $866,000 after purchasing an additional 232 shares during the last quarter.
-Finally, Vident Investment Advisory LLC grew its holdings in shares of MongoDB by 2.9% during the 4th quarter.
-Vident Investment Advisory LLC now owns 2,989 shares of the company’s stock valued at $1,582,000 after purchasing an additional 85 shares during the last quarter.
-Hedge funds and other institutional investors own 89.57% of the company’s stock.
+Several large investors have recently bought and sold shares of the company.
+Metropolitan Life Insurance Co NY boosted its position in shares of MongoDB by 1.7% in the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 4,225 shares of the company’s stock worth $2,237,000 after purchasing an additional 69 shares during the last quarter.
+Vident Investment Advisory LLC lifted its holdings in MongoDB by 2.9% during the fourth quarter.
+Vident Investment Advisory LLC now owns 2,989 shares of the company’s stock worth $1,582,000 after acquiring an additional 85 shares in the last quarter.
+Advisors Asset Management Inc. lifted its holdings in MongoDB by 16.5% during the fourth quarter.
+Advisors Asset Management Inc. now owns 1,636 shares of the company’s stock worth $866,000 after acquiring an additional 232 shares in the last quarter.
+The Manufacturers Life Insurance Company lifted its holdings in MongoDB by 28.8% during the fourth quarter.
+The Manufacturers Life Insurance Company now owns 1,513 shares of the company’s stock worth $805,000 after acquiring an additional 338 shares in the last quarter.
+Finally, NewEdge Advisors LLC bought a new position in MongoDB during the fourth quarter worth about $372,000.
+Institutional investors and hedge funds own 89.57% of the company’s stock.

 MongoDB Company Profile (Get Rating)